LeetLLM

 Comparison of coding benchmarks: SWE-bench, HumanEval, MBPP, and LiveCodeBench across difficulty, real-world relevance, and evaluation method.
 Comparison of coding benchmarks: SWE-bench, HumanEval, MBPP, and LiveCodeBench across difficulty, real-world relevance, and evaluation method.

-Writing a sorting function is a different skill from navigating a 500-file Django codebase, identifying the three files that need changes, and producing a patch that resolves the issue without regressions.
+Writing a sorting function is a different skill from exploring a 500-file Django codebase, identifying the three files that need changes, and producing a patch that resolves the issue without regressions.

 DimensionHumanEval / MBPPSWE-bench